Skip to main content

 It's not a database only feature

-ACID isn't a database only feature.
-Just that database only implements it strictly.
+ACID isn't just a database feature.
+Databases only apply it strictly.

-- Atomicity - All operations in a transaction are treated as one bundle.
-Which means, all operations in the bundle will succeed or fail together.
+1. Atomicity - All steps in a transaction form one bundle.
+They all pass or all fail together.

 Atomicity meaning